PennyLane

 OverviewState propertiesPhase gradient rotationsControl rotationsMultiplexed rotationsResources

-Extending on the implementations of rotations and controlled rotations with phase gradients, we are going to look at multiplexed rotations, implemented in PennyLane as qml.SelectPauliRot.
+Extending on the implementations of rotations and controlled rotations with phase gradients, we are going to look at multiplexed rotations, implemented in PennyLane as qp.SelectPauliRot.
 As we saw in the resource comparison in the overview tab, it is such "groups" of rotations where the phase gradient stands out and improves over standard decompositions–if enough work wires are available.
 The construction is very similar to the one for controlled rotations when attaching the control node to the fanout, i.e., the subcircuit that loads the angle.

 We start with the implementation of an R_Z rotation: